 Can anyone who plays a little music start a beginning student?

 Beginning students need the best teachers!
 It is very important to have a professional teacher from the very beginning as this is when lifetime playing skills are developed.
 It is much harder for our teachers to repair the bad habits resulting from poor teaching, than it is do develop a student's technique and love of music from the very beginning.
 Unless a teacher is familiar with the thousands of technical and musical details that go into playing an instrument or singing well, they do not know how to structure the progress of a student and correct and develop the technique.
-Needless to say a $28 lesson with a professional teacher at the Conservatory is far better value than a $20 or $25 lesson elsewhere with an amateur or student teacher.
+Needless to say a $28 lesson with a professional teacher at the Conservatory is far better value than a $25 lesson elsewhere with an amateur or student teacher.